Make Your Own Littermate Crate Bench. GET THE GUIDE!

 Is there anything worse than the 3am pet parent panic mode?
 You know the one when you are blissfully sawing logs only to be rocketed awake by the melodious sounds of your dog hurling.

 Having raised dogs for almost two decades now, I definitely have had my share of the pre-dawn terrors.
-From the rather comical sleep chases to terrifying seizures and even a bout of parvovirus, I can attest first hand that your level of fear is always heightened when issues strike during the wee hours of the morning.
+From terrifying seizures to bouts with parvovirus, I can attest first hand that your level of fear is always heightened when issues strike during the wee hours of the morning when your vet is closed.

-Not only is your pet in distress but you feel extra helpless because your veterinarian's office is closed.
-There are no reinforcements!
+Not only is your pet in distress but you feel extra helpless because there are no reinforcements!
 So what's a dog mom to do?

 What's a dog mom to do when your pet takes a turn for the worse in the middle of the night?